uqlibrary/technology-training/R/tidyverse_next_steps/tidyverse_next_steps.md

 ### Visualising

-Now that we have clean, tidy data, we can process and visualise it more comfortably\!
+Now that we have clean, tidy data, we can process and visualise it more comfortably!
 For example, to visualise the increase in KT of CO<sup>2</sup>-equivalent for each country:

 ``` r